geoffreylitt/convivial-paper/paper.md

 ------------------------      ------------------         ----------------------------------------
                               *In-place*                   *Not in-place*
-*End user friendly*           **Wildcard**               IFTTT *Requires programming*        browser JS console          forking open source software
+*End user friendly*           **Wildcard**               IFTTT *Requires programming*        browser JS console          using Web APIs in Python
 ------------------------      -----------------          ----------------------------------------

 Wildcard provides an in-place toolchain because the spreadsheet can be instantly opened in the browser window while using any supported website.
 Once the user starts editing, Wildcard also provides live feedback, so that even if a user isn't yet totally familiar with Wildcard, they can learn to use the system through experimentation.